 However, an internal private cloud is architected with cloud technology; private cloud servers will run virtual machines to maximize the use of the hardware.
 As a result, private clouds are usually more efficient, more powerful, and more scalable.
 If a private cloud can be compared to owning one's own laundromat, then a traditional data center is like having a single in-home washer and dryer.

 In addition to virtualization, internal private clouds have these qualities that traditional data centers don't have:

-hybrid clouds combine private clouds and public clouds.
-A hybrid cloud can also include legacy on-premises (non-cloud) infrastructure.
+Hybrid clouds combine private clouds and public clouds.
+A hybrid cloud can also include legacy on-premise (non-cloud) infrastructure.